bison92/TheSustainables.VendingMachine/README.md

 * If the product price is higher than the amount inserted, Vending machine should show a message “Insufficient amount” The amount and type of coins returned should be shown by the UI.

-Backend works in cents so 3.20€ its 320 cents in backend, for simplicity.

 ## Third Party Libraries

 * Serilog AspNetCore [(github)](https://github.com/serilog/serilog-aspnetcore)
 * NSwag [(github)](https://github.com/RicoSuter/NSwag)

+## Comments

+Backend works in cents so 3.20€ its 320 cents in backend, for simplicity.